danielfeitopin/ADDS-Management-Scripts/README.md

 - `getdisconnectedcomputers.ps1`: Returns a list of computers that have not connected since a specified number of days and their last logon date.
 - `getpwdneverexpiresusers.ps1`: Returns a list of users who have the "Password Never Expires" option checked.
+- `removedisconnectedcomputers.ps1`: Removes computers from Active Directory.
+This script can use the output of `getdisconnectedcomputers.ps1` as input through the pipeline.
+Also, it provides additional info that can be saved to a file with the `-logFile` parameter.

 ## Prerequisites